Basic Number Theory: Chapter VI

 This chapter is focused on the function field case; the Riemann-Roch theorem is stated and proved in measure-theoretic language, with the canonical class defined as the class of divisors of non-trivial characters of the adele ring which are trivial on the embedded field.

 Chapter VII

 The zeta and L-functions (and similar analytic objects) for an A-field are expressed in terms of integrals over the idèle group.
 Decomposing these integrals into products over all valuations and using Fourier transforms gives rise to meromorphic continuations and functional equations.
 This gives, for example, analytic continuation of the Dedekind zeta-function to the whole plane, along with its functional equation.
-The treatment here goes back ultimately to a suggestion of Artin, and was developed in Tate’s thesis.
+The treatment here goes back ultimately to a suggestion of Artin, and was developed in Tate's thesis.

 Chapter VIII

-Formulas for local and global differents and discriminants, ramification theory, and the formula for the genus of an algebraic extension of a function field are developed.
+Formulas for local and global different and discriminants, ramification theory, and the formula for the genus of an algebraic extension of a function field are developed.